Walton Street, Oxford: Buildings and institutions

+Commercial venues

 Little Clarendon Street, a shopping street, links Walton Street with Saint Giles.
 There are numerous restaurants on Walton Street, often used by Oxford University students because of its central position, such as Branca, Loch Fyne, The Jericho Cafe, Arzoo, Brasserie Blanc (associated with the chef Raymond Blanc) and The Standard Tandoori.

 Oxford's main independent art house cinema, the Phoenix Picturehouse, is on the west side of the street.
 A number of cocktail bars and pubs can be found on Walton Street.

 Other shops include the speciality florist Daisies and Branca Delicatessen.

 Northwards the street continues as Kingston Road through Walton Manor, at a junction with Walton Well Road to the northwest towards Port Meadow and St Bernard's Road to the east, linking with Woodstock Road.
 Near the northern end of Walton Street, Observatory Street also links Woodstock Road to the east.